Cheetah Rehabilitation Project

 This projects offers the unique oportunity to work closely with these majestic animals, to get to know them while contributing to real conservation efforts to save cheetahs from going extinct in the wild.

 Arrivals and departures are scheduled every Monday at O.R.
-Tambo International Airport in Johannesburg.
+Tambo International Airport in Johannesburg before 2pm.
 A shuttle will come and meet you to drive you to the game reserve (abouth 2h30 drive) for R650.

 The Project is located in a 1000 hectare game reserve with several different antelope species, zebras and giraffes.